lcrees/knife/README.rst

   >>> oo.get()
   3

-A `knife` can rollback the state of things it has knifed back to results of the immediately preceding steps, a baseline snapshot, or even the original arguments.
+`knife` can roll its current state back to a previous state such as the results of the immediately preceding steps, a baseline snapshot, or even the original arguments.